Will the War in Gaza Finally End? Flotilla Activists Predictably Abused in Israel's Dungeons; Van Jones' Revealing Joke about "Dead Gazan Babies"

 And the Israeli government falsely denied this.

-And I remember thinking, wow, this is what they do to an American citizen, a citizen of a country that pays their entire military and subsidizes their monstrous society.
+And I remember thinking, wow, if this is what they do to an American citizen, a citizen of a country that pays their entire military and subsidizes their monstrous society.

-Just imagine what they must do to non-Americans, let alone to Palestinians, whom they absolutely regard as subhuman animals.
+Just imagine what they must do to non-Americans, let alone to Palestinians whom they absolutely regard as subhuman animals.

 And of course, that just confirms all the reports about what is taking place inside these dungeons.

-Lovna Tuma is a uh is one of the uh people who uh represents uh some of the activists on the flotilla, and she spoke yesterday about the reports of how her clients had been treated.
+Lubna Tuma is a is one of the people who represents some of the activists on the flotilla.

 That means that numerous activists started the administrative procedure without having a legal counsel.